Stockton, California's "Tomato Queen" Tillie Lewis: A Trip Through Time

 In 1977, Tillie Lewis died after suffering a cerebral hemorrhage.
 She was 75.

-Today, a theater at San Joaquin Delta College in Stockton is named in her honor—The Tillie Lewis & Al Muller Theatre—as is Tillie Lewis Drive.
+Today, a theatre at San Joaquin Delta College in Stockton is named in her honor—The Tillie Lewis & Al Muller Theatre—as is Tillie Lewis Drive.
 In 2020, Tillie Lewis was one of eight historically significant women featured in "The Only One in the Room" display at the Smithsonian National Museum of American History in Washington, D.C.
 Tillie Lewis will be forever remembered as a significant force behind the agriculture industry in San Joaquin County as well as one of the most influential business women in the history of the United States.

 Have questions about Stockton or looking for recommendations?
 You can message us 7 days a week for assistance on shopping, dining, and things to do in Stockton.